 Selecting the option First by browser language, then IP address will consider the user’s browser language setting.
 If it doesn’t match any of the site’s available languages selected in TranslatePress settings, then the IP address of the user will be used to determine its preferred language.
-If this doesn’t match any of the available languages either, then the default language will be displayed to the user or, if the option Use subdirectory for default language is set to Yes, the first language in the Translation Languages option.
+If this doesn’t match any of the available languages either, then the default language will be displayed to the user or, if the option Use subdirectory for the default language is set to Yes, the first language in the Translation Languages option.

 Similarly, selecting the option First by IP address, then browser language will determine the language by IP and if that fails then browser language is considered.

 Selecting Only by browser language or Only by IP address will not have a fallback user language detection method.